MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-notifications.md

     ![Power Apps formula](./media/add-notifications/powerapps-function.png)

-## Perform an action when a user taps the notification
+## Load a specific page and context when a user taps the notification

 ### Pass parameters